-The order book is a topic frequently discussed among traders.
+an Order book is a topic frequently discussed among traders.
 What is an order book?
 Is it a vital tool to get a picture of the market or just a small help?
 Can an order book be a foundation for your trading strategy?
 Is the data gained from an order book relevant?
 All these questions will be answered in our article.

 What is an order book?

 An order book is nothing complicated.
-It‘s a “mere” list of sell or buy orders used to record the interest of buyers or sellers.
+It‘s a “mere” list showing the sell or buy orders used to record the interest of buyers or sellers.
 One should realize that not all orders are fulfilled at the current price level called market price.
 The market also includes waiting for orders.
 These are fulfilled at the selected price level (rate) but some of them are never fulfilled.
 Anyway, they all end up in an order book.

 The above picture illustrates a typical order book.
 It is a snapshot of the Bitfinex platform showing buy and sell orders in a column as well as prices, totals, amounts, and counts.

-Explanation of order book columns
+Explanation the data order book shows

 The order book on Bitfinex pages is divided into two basic halves: buy orders and sell orders.
 Buy orders are on the left (green) half and the sell orders on the right.
 What do the lines and columns mean?
 Let’s explain them.